alemart/speedy-vision/README.md

 4. A WebWorker will do the number crunching as soon as possible.
 5. Finally, you will get the results you asked for, asynchronously.

-Because Speedy's Matrix API has been designed to not block the main thread, be aware that there is a little bit of overhead to make this work.
+Since Speedy's Matrix API has been designed not to block the main thread, there is a little bit of overhead to make things work.
 Roughly speaking, the overhead depends mainly on the number of *await*s in your code (data is transferred to a WebWorker, and then a result is transferred back to the main thread).
 The less *await*s you have, the less time is spent transferring data back and forth.

 If you intend to do lots of computations, I suggest that you group your data into one large matrix composed of many [blocks](#access-by-block).
-Methods such as [map/reduce](#functional-programming) lets you perform multiple computations all at once, helping to minimize the number of *await*s.
+Methods such as [map/reduce](#functional-programming) let you perform multiple computations all at once, helping to minimize the number of *await*s.

-Don't worry too much about the overhead, though, because JavaScript engines are highly optimized.
-Just know that it exists, and that it makes the magic work.
+If your computations are cheap, I suggest that you perform them [in the main thread](#speedymatrixevaluate).
+If you're unsure, profile both ways.

 Finally, matrices in Speedy are stored in [column-major format](https://en.wikipedia.org/wiki/Row-_and_column-major_order), using Typed Arrays for extra performance.